Mountain tapir: Vulnerability

 The mountain tapir is the most threatened of the five Tapirus species, classified as "Endangered" by the IUCN in 1996.
 According to the IUCN, there was a 20% chance the species could have been extinct as early as 2014.
 Due to the fragmentation of its surviving range, populations may already have fallen below the level required to sustain genetic diversity.

 Historically, mountain tapirs have been hunted for their meat and hides, while the toes, proboscises, and intestines are used in local folk medicines and as aphrodisiacs.
 Since they will eat crops when available, they are also sometimes killed by farmers protecting their produce.
-Today, deforestation for agriculture and mining, and poaching are the main threats to the species.
+Today, deforestation for agriculture and mining, along with poaching are the main threats to the species.

 There may be only 2,500 individuals left in the wild today, making it all the more difficult for scientists to study them.
 Also, very few individuals are found in zoos.
-Only a handful of breeding pairs of this species exists in captivity in the world — at the Los Angeles Zoo, the Cheyenne Mountain Zoo in Colorado Springs, and, as of 2006, the San Francisco Zoo.
-In Canada, a mating pair is kept in Langley, BC, at the Mountain View Conservation and Breeding Centre.
-The nine individuals in captivity are descendants of just two founder animals.
+Only a handful of breeding pairs of this species exists in captivity in the world — at the Los Angeles Zoo and the Cheyenne Mountain Zoo in Colorado Springs.
+In Canada, a mating pair was kept in Langley, BC, at the Mountain View Conservation and Breeding Centre prior to its closure.
+All of the individuals in captivity are descendants of just two founder animals.
 This represents a distinct lack of genetic diversity and may not bode well for their continued existence in captivity.